Jeff-Rowell/Software-Projects/README.md

 reading C++, but I don't have familiarity with C++ idioms.

 ## Why I'm Well Suited To Perform The Position
-I've worked a full-time job while in school.
+I've successfully worked a full-time job (40+ hours) while in school.
 I love challenges and I'm a hard worker.
 I'm very bright and I learn quickly.
 I want to make projects succeed.
 I act professionally and I take my work seriously.
 I'm good at working in a team and I have the necessary programming skills.
 I am CompTIA Security+ certified and have the required knowledge set with a willingness to continuously learn and expand my knowledge.

 I'm really excited to help out a widely used telecommunicatons and mass media company.
 I would love to be able to say I work at Charter as a Cyber Security Engineer.